Patagonian yellow finch

 The Patagonian yellow finch (Sicalis lebruni) is a species of bird in the family Thraupidae.

-It is found in Argentina and Tierra del Fuego; also Chile.
+It is found in Patagonia and Tierra del Fuego in southern Argentina and Chile.

 Its natural habitats are subtropical or tropical dry shrubland and temperate grassland.

 Range

 The Patagonian yellow finch's range is in the southern half of Argentina, both in the eastern and central regions.
 To the south, the range covers the northern half of Tierra del Fuego, and the contiguous areas of extreme southern Chile.